 The competent national authority designed to oversee all matters pertaining to the OPRC Shipping Convention under the Merchant Shipping Act, 1995 and the Merchant Shipping and Maritime Security Act 1997, is the MCA.
-Tier 3 oil spill incidents may result in the Maritime and Coastguard Agency to decide to implement the National Contingency Plan and to take control form a Marine Response Centre.

-However, in the event of an oil spill incident within POTLL, the Harbour Master will be responsible for the overall co-ordination of the spill response and for the maintenance and up keep of this plan.
+However, in the event of an oil spill incident within the enclosed dock, the POTLL Harbour Master will be responsible for the overall co-ordination of the spill response.